 There all kinds of reasons why Josef Oberhauser might not take kindly to being reminded of his old superior officer.
 Some of them have to do with the film.
 Lanzmann’s interviewing practices were highly intrusive.
 He gave false names.
 He used misleading pretexts to approach his subjects.
 He deployed hidden cameras and ignored promises of confidentiality.
 His behaviour was unethical.

 I don’t know how I would react if somebody accosted me in my workplace with a camera team and waved a photograph in my face.
 If my reaction was recorded on film, I don’t think I would look my best.
 If that filmed event was then shown publicly without my permission, I would feel embarrassed, and I would consider myself unjustly treated.
-If I was told to put up and shut up, because I was a war criminal and had no right to be treated with fairness, I might well ask myself what was supposed to have changed since the collapse of the Third Reich, if the old methods were still in place.
+If I was told to put up and shut up, because I was a war criminal and had no right to be treated with fairness, I might well ask myself what was supposed to have changed since the collapse of the Third Reich.

 Am I now on the side of Josef Oberhauser?
 I am not defending him.
 But I refuse to add my voice to the choirs of millions that have already condemned him.
 I do not feel good in the judgment seat.
 There are Oberhausers everywhere.
 Men with a rudimentary education and poor life prospects, whose sense of who they are is bound up with prejudice and resentment.
 Put such a man in a uniform, let him feel special for a change, give him a little bit of power, tell him what do with it, and he will see you as his conscience and his mind, and will follow you without thinking.
 For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms, having to answer for the deaths of over 450,000 people.